You have a new job, or you’re just done. So now, like millions of others every month, you have to figure out how to quit your job.

 This is my letter of resignation effective [date].
 Thank you for the opportunity.

 SaraEllen Hutchison, an attorney, agrees.
-She says, “Kill them with kindness.
-No matter what they did to you…if you can set a tone of professionalism and grace in your notice, it will pre-pave better interactions…from there on out.”
+She says to kill them with kindness.
+No matter what they did, establish a professional tone.
+It will pre-pave better interactions.

-That turnover report and the intros described above?
+The turnover report and intros described above?
 Excellent examples of killing them with kindness.